material-foundation/material-remixer-ios/README.md

 To use Remixer variables in your code simply import `Remixer.h` and create as many as you want.
 Remember to hold on to the variables you create, otherwise they'll get discarded automatically.

+> IMPORTANT: Update blocks should always use a weak reference to self.

 ~~~ objc
 #import "Remixer.h"